Georges Island (Nova Scotia): Today

 As of summer 2020, the island is open to the public on weekends (and Fridays in July and August).
 The island may be visited from the second weekend in June until Thanksgiving weekend in October.
 Getting to the island can be done either via Ambassatours ferry from the Halifax Waterfront, CAD 26.75 per adult (includes historic site access), or private vessel, must purchase historic site access upon landing on the island, CAD 8.50 per adult.

+The Canadian Coast Guard operates an unstaffed radar station commissioned in 1977.